liveahero-wiki/liveahero-wiki.github.io/_charas/akashi.md

 {% include voice-table.html resourceName="akashi"
 h_gachaResult = "I'm Akashi, a college baseball player.<br>I don’t exactly look like a hero, but it’s a part-time job.<br>Looking forward to working with you!" s_gachaResult = "I'm Akashi.
-I'm a college student and i play baseball.<br>I can't disregard a childhood friend's request…<br>I'll do whatever I can.
-You can count on me." salesStart = "Well then, I'm going" salesEnd = "Easy-peasy!
+I'm a college student and I play baseball.<br>I can't disregard a childhood friend's request…<br>I'll do whatever I can.
+You can count on me."

+salesStart = "Well then, I'm going" salesEnd = "Easy-peasy!
 Here, a souvenir" battleStart = "Play ball!
 Let's shut them down!"